Film d'auteur: Definition

-The genre to which film d'auteur belongs implies a certain control of the filmmaker over his film from an artistic and dramatic point of view, considering in particular that a film can only be a film d'auteur if the director has control of the final edit (the famous final cut).
-For many critics, an auteur recognizes himself before all in his personal universe.
-The auteur's signature is immediate and is detected, for example, in the type of story or characters favored, the choice of recurring actors, or the aesthetic options repeated from one film to another (light, frame, sound design, transitions, movements of camera, etc.).
-An auteur thus stays faithful to himself but can take his work in new directions.
-A simplified vision of auteur cinema tends to consider that the director must also be the screenwriter, without which he could not claim the complete paternity of his work.
-According to another restrictive representation, a film d'auteur should imperatively be an independent film, experimental or difficult to access, and produced outside the system of studios and commissioned works.
-He would set himself in opposition to the "Cinéma de Genre" films that use a coded structure and conform to the norms of commercial exploitation.
-This conception of auteur cinema can however seem paradoxical since certain filmmakers qualified as auteurs have filmed some genre films, for example science-fiction films (Alphaville by Jean-Luc Godard, Fahrenheit 451 by François Truffaut) or detective films (Police by Maurice Pialat).
-Note that these auteurs have often met with success and were financed or distributed by majors like Gaumont for Truffaut, Godard, Pialat, and André Téchiné.
+The genre to which a film d'auteur belongs implies a certain control of the filmmaker over their film from an artistic and dramatic point of view, considering in particular that a film can only be a film d'auteur if the director has control of the final edit.
+For many critics, an auteur prioritizes themself above all else in their own personal universe.
+The auteur's signature is immediate and is detected, for example, in the type of story or characters favored, the choice of recurring actors, or the aesthetic options repeated from one film to another (light, frame, sound design, transitions, camera movements, etc.).
+An auteur thus stays faithful to themself but can take their work in new directions.
+A simplified vision of auteur cinema tends to consider that the director must also be the screenwriter, without which they could not claim complete ownership of the work.
+According to another restrictive representation, a film d'auteur must be an independent film, experimental or difficult to access, and produced outside the system of studios and commissioned works.
+Such a film would be in opposition to the "Cinéma de Genre" films that use a coded structure and conform to the norms of commercial exploitation.
+This conception of auteur cinema, however, can seem paradoxical since certain filmmakers qualified as auteurs have filmed some genre films, for example science-fiction films (Alphaville by Jean-Luc Godard, Fahrenheit 451 by François Truffaut) or detective films (Police by Maurice Pialat).
+Note that these auteurs have often had success and were financed or distributed by majors like Gaumont for Truffaut, Godard, Pialat, and André Téchiné.

 Current usage

-In the media for the general public, the film d'auteur is frequently opposed to "cinéma commercial", the first being considered demanding, intellectual, elitist and with a reduced budget while the second is destined for the greatest number or claims to be familial, entertaining, and is produced with significant means.
+In the media for the general public, the film d'auteur is frequently opposed to "cinéma commercial", the first being considered demanding, intellectual, elitist and with a reduced budget while the second is destined for the greatest number or claims to be familial, entertaining, and is produced with significant resources.
 For certain critics, the concept of film d'auteur takes on a qualitative value and becomes a label.
 Conversely, for some viewers, film d'auteur evokes an austere and boring type of art film.

 Criticism

 The term "auteurisme" is sometimes used, notably by Noël Burch, to qualify the ensemble of what he judges to be the downward slide of auteur films (especially French): falsely demanding attitudes, clichés and visual tics linked to a modernism, a hermeticism and a lazy formalism, openly disdaining the script.
-In its December 2012 issue, Les Cahiers du cinéma propose a certain number of measures to counter the "ten flaws" of contemporary auteur cinema that it lists and defines (cult of the master, seriousness of a priest, interchangeable actors, non-scenes of montage, etc.).
+In its December 2012 issue, Les Cahiers du cinéma proposed a certain number of measures to counter the "ten flaws" of contemporary auteur cinema that it lists and defines (cult of the master, seriousness of a priest, interchangeable actors, non-scenes of montage, etc.).